AlbertoMolt/ldash/README.md

 # LDash

-A lightweight web dashboard to organize and access your self-hosted services from one place.
+A (very simple) lightweight web dashboard to organize and access your self-hosted services from one place.

 🔗 [Live demo](https://ldash.onrender.com/)